-2.3.3 Ash Content (AOAC, 1990)
+2.3.3: Ash Content (AOAC, 1990)

 Principle: The ash of foodstuff is the inorganic residue remaining after the organic matter has been burnt away.
 It should be noted, however, that the ash obtained is not necessarily of the composition as there may be some from volatilization.